 Soil Requirements For Your Banana Plants

-Although they do enjoy fertile soil, the plants are not as sensitive to brackish soils as some other tropical fruits.
+Although they do enjoy fertile soil, banana plants are not as sensitive to brackish soils as some other tropical fruits.

-Eelworm or nematodes are especially harmful to bananas and if ground in which vegetables, especially tomatoes, potatoes and beans, granadillas, tobacco, sugarcane and wattles have been grown is to be planted with bananas, it must be fumigated first.
+Eelworm or nematodes are especially harmful to bananas and if the ground in which vegetables, (especially tomatoes, potatoes and beans, granadillas, tobacco, and sugarcane) have been grown is to be planted with bananas, it must be fumigated first.

 Spacing Of Banana Plants

 The recommended area for one plant or ‘mat’ is 4,5 to 5,5 m2.
 If planted too close together, the plants do not get enough direct sunlight for good fruiting.

 The home gardener will most likely buy plants established in containers and these can be planted at any time of the year.

 When starting a new row from pups, the planting time will depend on when the pups are removed.

 Is More Than One Variety of Edible Banana Plant Available?

 Yes — but you may have to go to a nursery specializing in sub-tropical fruit to find them.